joycesim/joycesim.github.io/GroupVision/index.md

 ### f)     Vacation policy

 You will take vacations because you are being paid as a full-time graduate student.
 Joyce is happy to discuss longer-than-average vacations with students, depending on your particular situation.
 Joyce will be away in Malaysia most years for a few weeks.
 You are expected to work during academic ‘holidays’ such as reading break.
 However, you are not expected to work during official University/federal holidays and recesses -- look up the Georgia Tech Academic Calendar.
+Same applies to postdocs.

 ### g)    Balancing formal teaching and informal outreach activities with research time